firefox-devtools/debugger/.github/CONTRIBUTING.md

 Another way to contribute to debugger is to write about it online, either on your own blog or on publishing platforms like [Medium][medium].

-Writing about DevTools is the best wayto dispel the myth that what we do here is magic.
-Additionall, it's a great way to share what you learn and articulate your passion for DevTools or *debugger*.
+Writing about DevTools is the best way to dispel the myth that what we do here is magic.
+Additionally, it's a great way to share what you learn and articulate your passion for DevTools or *debugger*.

 Good writing builds understanding, which fits our primary goal: to help developers understand that they can improve their own development environments.